tweag/ghc-proposals/proposals/0000-linear-types.rst

 A linear function is said to have multiplicity ``1`` while an unrestricted function is said to have multiplicity ``ω``.
-Multiplicity polymorphic functions may have variable multiplicity, *e.g.*
+Multiplicity polymorphic functions may have variable multiplicity (see also Syntax below), *e.g.*

 ::